The History of Fax (from 1843 to Present Day)

 Through a number inventions in the late 1800s and early 1900s, different methods that were an improvement of Caselli’s technology emerged.

 Shelford Bidwell is credited with using selenium cells connected to a telephone to send an image to a rotating cylinder.
-Bidwell called the results “Tele-Photography” as quoted in Nature’s 1881 edition, and later was able to relatively accurately estimate the bandwidth and circuitry needed to send and receive images.
+Bidwell called the results “Tele-Photography” as quoted in Nature’s 1881 edition and later was able to relatively accurately estimate the bandwidth and circuitry needed to send and receive images.

 Edouard Belin is credited with the invention of the Bélinographe – an invention that was able to measure the intensity of light, impressing the image onto photographic paper.
 This technology was quite similar to modern photocopiers that use a CCC and laser technology to imprint an image.
-This invention was capable of sending photographs to remote locations across telephone and telegraph networks already in existance.
+This invention was capable of sending photographs to remote locations across telephone and telegraph networks already in existence.

 Emerging as one of the quickest ways to send an image over a wire, that capability moved to wireless with Richard H. Ranger sending a picture of President Calvin Coolidge from New York to London in 1924 through his Photoradiogram.